agirishkumar/MedScript/README.md

    A threshold is configured in Grafana.
 If the word count in responses falls below the specified level, it indicates potential drift or anomalies in model behavior.

 3. **Alerting Mechanism**
-   When the threshold is breached, Grafana triggers an email notification to alert the relevant stakeholders.
+   When the threshold is breached, Grafana triggers an email notification.

-This setup ensures proactive detection and response to potential model drift, maintaining the reliability and accuracy of the deployed model.